James Douglas McLachlan: Military career

 In-post, he was promoted to Major General.
-He was raised to a Companion of the Order of the Bath in 3 June 1918 and a Companion of the Order of St Michael and St George in June 1919.
+He was raised to a Companion of the Order of the Bath on 3 June 1918 and a Companion of the Order of St Michael and St George in June 1919.
 Upon relinquishing his post as military attaché, he reverted to his substantive rank of Colonel.
 He was awarded the United States Distinguished Service Medal in July 1919.
 He died on 7 November 1937.